Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.playlistid(songid)

-    Displays a list of songs in the playlist. *SONGID* is optional and specifies a single song to display info for.
+    Returns a list of songs in the playlist. *SONGID* is optional and specifies a single song to display info for.

 .. function:: MPDClient.playlistinfo()

-    Displays a list of all songs in the playlist, or if the optional argument is given, displays information only for the song *SONGPOS* or the range of songs *START:END*
+    Returns a list of all songs in the playlist, or if the optional argument is given, displays information only for the song *SONGPOS* or the range of songs *START:END*